ngiangre/ngiangre.github.io/CV/Nicholas_Giangreco_CV.md

 - Undergraduate Mentoring:
     * Payal Chandak, Columbia University
         * Providing guidance and instruction in biomedical data science and research training in preparation for Summer 2018 research internship in the Tatonetti Lab.
+- Instructor of advanced sessions for CUMC Data Science Group
+    + Lead discussion and video lessons on modeling and visualizing data in R.
 - Curiology tutor
     + Managed and co-led science experiments with NIH fellows for middle school students in Washington D.C.
 - College Bound tutor